 Hearing loss is a condition that is commonly trivialized and overlooked by younger and middle-aged Canadians.
 People often underestimate the devastation that disabling hearing loss can bring to one’s life.

 One of the main impacts of hearing loss is on the human’s ability to communicate with others.
+For family members, learning how to communicate with a hearing impaired person can be very difficult at times.
 Human-to-human communication is critical for an individual’s social and emotional health.
 Being unable to communicate with others may result in feelings of anger and frustration, which can lead to feelings of aloneness and depression – especially among older individuals.
 These negative emotions can push away family members, friends, and co-workers and can cause people to feel further isolated.

 An individual’s inability to communicate can affect learning and even employability.
 A younger adult with mild to severe hearing loss may have less success in the classroom.
 Even more, an adult with hearing loss may have more trouble in the workplace because of his/her inability to effectively participate in meetings or conferences.